Secukinumab in Behcet’s Trial: Working Towards a Promising Breakthrough for a Rare Autoimmune Condition

 In recent years, there has been growing interest in exploring the potential of biologic therapies in treating Behcet’s disease.
 One such promising candidate is Secukinumab, a monoclonal antibody that selectively targets interleukin-17A (IL-17A), a cytokine involved in the inflammatory processes underlying Behcet’s disease.
 The ongoing clinical trial aims to evaluate the efficacy and safety of Secukinumab in patients with Behcet’s disease.

-The Secukinumab in Behcet’s trial is being conducted at several clinical sites of excellence in the United Kingdom.
-Sandwell & West Birmingham NHS Trust, Barts Health NHS Trust and Liverpool University NHS FT sites have now been activated and open to recruitment.
+The Secukinumab in Behcet’s trial has been running in several clinical sites of excellence in the United Kingdom since June 2022 Barts Health NHS Trust and Liverpool University NHS FT with 64 patients recruited.

 These sites are renowned for their expertise in clinical research and patient care, ensuring the trial’s success and patient well-being.